 Pneumonia is caused by an infection that spreads to the lungs.
 The child often begins with symptoms of a cold or sore throat.
 Symptoms then get worse as pneumonia develops.
 Symptoms vary widely, but often include:

 Cough (either dry or producing thick phlegm)

 Wheezing or fast breathing

-Any child with cold or flu symptoms that don’t seem to be getting better should be checked by a health care provider.
+Any child with cold or flu symptoms that don’t seem to be getting better should be checked by a healthcare provider.

 Bacterial pneumonia: If the cause of the infection is found to be bacterial, antibiotics will be prescribed.
 Your child should start to feel better within 24 to 48 hours of starting this medication.
-It is very important that the child finish ALL of the antibiotic medication, even if he or she feels better.
+It is very important that the child finish ALL of the antibiotics, even if he or she feels better.

 Follow any instructions your provider gives you for treating your child’s illness.
 A very sick child may need to be admitted to the hospital for a short time.
 In the hospital, the child can be made comfortable and may be given fluids and oxygen.